Wild Rovers: Production

-Shortly after filming finished, it was announced that O'Neal and Holden would reunite on Top of the Mountain based on a script by Peter Viertel about hunting in Kenya.
+Shortly after filming finished, O'Neal and Holden were announced to be reuniting on Top of the Mountain based on a script by Peter Viertel about hunting in Kenya.
 The film was never made.

 Reception

 The film performed disappointingly at the box office on its initial release.

-The ad campaign was blamed with some saying the poster of O'Neal hugging Holden from behind was unintentionally hilarious.
-Variety magazine published an article mocking the campaign causing a dispute between MGM management and Variety.
+The advertising campaign was blamed, with some saying the poster of O'Neal hugging Holden from behind was unintentionally hilarious.
+Variety published an article mocking the campaign causing a dispute between MGM management and Variety.
 The ad campaign was later changed.

-On review aggregator Rotten Tomatoes, the film has an approval rating of 57% based on 14 reviews, with an average score of 6.00/10.
+On review aggregator Rotten Tomatoes, the film has an approval rating of 60% based on 15 reviews.

 Home media

 Most of the deleted footage discussed above was restored for the film's 1986 MGM Home Video release.
 An official DVD-R release was issued on February 22, 2011, through the Warner Archive Collection.